SFTtech/openage/doc/ideas/gameplay.md

 -------------

 Maps with infinite size!
 (Your PC is the limit!)
-Spherical/Toroidal/Cylindrical surfaces would be possible, too
+Spherical/Toroidal/Cylindrical surfaces would be possible, too.

 MMO games
 ---------

-Play on one single map with 9001 players
+Play on one single map with 9001 players.

-Massively slow down the game speed, and you get a "browser game"-like experience
+Massively slow down the game speed, and you get a "browser game"-like experience.

 Research